Overview of Blood and Blood Components

 Red blood cell count (RBC)

 Hemoglobin (Hgb) concentration.
-The oxygen-carrying pigment in red blood cells
+Hemoglobin is the oxygen-carrying pigment in red blood

 Differential blood count

-To aid in diagnosing anemia and other blood disorders and certain cancers of the blood;
+To help diagnose anemia and other blood disorders and certain cancers of the blood;

 to monitor blood loss and infection; or to monitor response to cancer therapy, such